bartoszzuk/SemanticAnalysis/README.md

 ##### Note

-**Unfortunately the clustering didn't really go two well.
+**Unfortunately the clustering didn't really go too well.
 The classes seemed a bit random, and it is reflected in the achieved scores.
 Hand labeling at least a part of dataset would probably help a lot, but I really didn't have time for that :(**